jshrader/ts2sls/README.md

 Where y is the outcome variable, x is the endogenous regressor, and z is an exogenous instrument.
 I follow the notation of Inoue and Solon and call the data for estimating the reduced form (y as a function of z) "group 1" and the data for estimating the first stage (x as a function of z) "group 2".

-Your data needs to be stacked, so if you are estimating from two different datasets, append them, then specify "group" appropriately.
-The dataset should look like this:
+Your datasets need to be stacked, so if you are estimating from two different datasets, append them, then specify "group" appropriately.
+The dataset must look like this:
 ```
   Group  |    Y    |    X    |    Z
 ---------+---------+---------+---------